LyalinDotCom/LyalinDotCom/README.md

 - [**TextToSpeechGenkitDemo**](https://github.com/LyalinDotCom/TextToSpeechGenkitDemo) - Multi-speaker AI voice synthesis with Genkit
 - [**Genkit-Ollama-VisionSample**](https://github.com/LyalinDotCom/Genkit-Ollama-VisionSample) - Local AI text extraction from images
 - [**Dmitry-CLI**](https://github.com/LyalinDotCom/dmitry-cli) - a sample using Genkit framework + Ollama to talk to talk to local models
+- [**Flash**](https://github.com/LyalinDotCom/Flash) - An exploration of what it would be like to have a CLI tool that can work both offline (with Gemma3n) and online (with Gemini models), serving as both a general agent and a set of specialized sub-agents.
+These sub-agents could handle tasks such as image generation, running terminal commands, and more.

 ### Developer Tools
 - [**ConfigureMacKeys**](https://github.com/LyalinDotCom/ConfigureMacKeys) - "Just in time" CLI for managing Mac env vars with auto-backups